surgical-robotics-ai/ISMR-workshop-2023/workshop_instructions.md

 This tutorial assumes you have access to a Ubuntu 20.04 machine with ROS noetic installed.
 To train the segmentation model you will need GPU with at least 12GB of memory and NVIDIA drivers installed on your pc.
 In case, of not having a big enough GPU for training we will be providing instructions and scripts to train the network on the cloud service [Google colab](https://colab.research.google.com/).

-To run the necessary code we provide two different options:
+To run the necessary code we provide two different options
-  1. Anaconda virtual environment setup: Recomended for people with access to a GPU in their laptop and who would like to run the neural network in real-time.
-  2. Python system wide setup: A minimal installation that allows the people to run the code without installing heavy dependencies such as pytorch or cuda.
+  1. Python system wide setup: A minimal installation that allows the people to run the code without installing heavy dependencies such as pytorch or cuda.
 This instructions are only for people planning to use colab for the neural network training.
+  2. Anaconda virtual environment setup (advanced): Recomended for people with access to a GPU in their laptop and who would like to run the neural network in real-time.

 **Note:** A third but not recommended option would be to install all the code dependencies in your system-wide python intepreter.
 Installing packages on your [system-wide interpreter](www.activestate.com/blog/how-to-manage-python-environments-global-vs-virtual/) is not usually recommended as it can lead to dependencies conflicts.
-If installing packages in your global interpreter is not a concern you, e.g., if you are working from a docker container, you can skip instructions regarding Anaconda installations and install everything in your global interpreter.
+If installing packages in your global interpreter is not a concern you, e.g., if you are working from a docker container, you can skip the instructions regarding Anaconda installations and install everything in your global interpreter.

 <hr>